-For its first Newsletter of the year 2019, AFMI thought it would be appropriate to focus on data governance in a context of digital data explosion.
-We are talking more and more about « Big Data ».
+For its second Newsletter of 2019, AFMI thought it would be appropriate to focus on African Eurobonds, now a $100 billion asset class.

 “AFMI - Your gateway to Africa’s bond markets.”

 The landscape for African sovereign debt has changed rapidly since the global financial crisis.
 As lower global interest rates accelerated the search for yield, African governments borrowed from a wider...

 The African Development Bank Launches Eur 1 Billion 0.50 Percent 10-Year Global Benchmark Due 21 March 2029

 The African Development Bank, rated Aaa/AAA/AAA by Moody's/S&P/Fitch, has successfully priced a EUR 1 billion 10-year Global Benchmark.

 AAA Initiative To Fight Climate Change Impacts

 The African Agriculture Adaptation Initiative (AAA Initiative) aims to reduce the vulnerability of African agriculture to climate change.
 It is distinguished by a pragmatic approach oriented towards the promotion of projects with high potential for the benefit of the African peoples and the financing of priority projects likely to fight against the impacts of climate change on agriculture in Africa while ensuring the food security of all the Africans.